 For added convenience and flexibility, the pneumatic inputs on the MPS4000 series use removable headers.
-There is one input pneumatic connector on the MPS4232 that house the 32 individual channel inputs for measurement pressure (Px ports) and a single REF or reference port.
+There is one input pneumatic connector on the MPS4216 and MPS4232 modules.
+This connector houses the 16 or 32 individual channel inputs for measurement pressure (Px ports) and a single REF or reference port.
 The pneumatic connector is held on with three captive screws.